andmos/ReadingList-Data/BookNotes/The.Blade.Itself.md

 - Well.
 What can we do, except try to do better?

 - The more you learn, the more you realize how little you know.
 Still, the struggle itself is worthwhile.
 Knowledge is the root of power, after all.

+- The one upside of being a thief; Shev muttered through tight lips, 'is that you can make free with things that don't belong to you.
+It's practically a requirement of the job.'